-Unearned institutional charges in the pro-rata refund include current semester tuition.
+Unearned institutional charges in the pro-rata refund include current term tuition.

-Non-refundable fees and charges are: (1) all nonrefundable fees; (2) Student Tuition Recovery Fund fee; and (3) student health insurance premium, if applicable.
+Non-refundable fees and charges are: (1) all nonrefundable fees; (2) Student Tuition Recovery Fund fee; and (3) student health insurance premium, (4) equipment purchases if held by the students, if applicable.
 Students are not entitled to reimbursement of any outstanding charges that the student has not yet paid to the University.